yigit/android-priority-jobqueue/README.md

 * [Review sample configuration][7]

 ### Version History
+  - 1.1.3 (March 21, 2015)
+   - Ability to add tags to jobs.
+These tags can be used to later retrieve jobs.
+   - Added long awaited job cancellation.
+You can use tags to cancel jobs.
+   - Removed deprecated BaseJob class.
+This may break backward compatibility.
   - 1.1.2 (Feb 18, 2014)
    - Report exceptions to logger if addInBackground fails. (#31)
   - 1.1.1 (Feb 8, 2014)